 (a) The department will charge an \$8 non-refundable transaction fee for each reservation change.

-(b) A person may request to change a confirmed reservation by calling the Oregon State Parks Reservation Center.
+(b) A person may request to change a confirmed reservation by calling the Oregon State Parks Reservation Center during normal business hours Monday through Friday.